stajichlab/stajichlab.github.io/_members/mark-yacoub.md

 #twitter:
 ---

-Mark joined the lab in 2021 after completing his BS at UC Davis.
+Mark joined the lab in 2021 as a PhD student in the [Microbiology](http://microbiology.ucr.edu) Program after completing his BS at UC Davis.
 He is currently working on the amphibian pathogen Batrachochytrium dendrobatidis and related chytrid fungi.